NWTC/InflowWind/Source/README_TODO.txt

 Submodules
--- interpolator --> change this for all submodules.
--- Steady wind (calls to UniformWind)
+-- Uniform wind (also steady wind)
+   -- summary file writing
+   -- new interpolator
 -- FFWind -> split to TurbSimFF and BladedStyleFF.
 Change the WindNumbers for this.
+   -- summary file writing
+   -- new interpolator
--- CTWind -> major revamp of how this is implimented (talk to Bonnie when we get there) -- HAWCWind -> Major revamp with the scaling.
+-- HAWCWind -> Major revamp with the scaling.
+   -- summary file writing
+   -- new interpolator
    -- Scaling parameters --> must output info on this to the summary file.
 -- BladedWind -> includes native Bladed and TurbSim bladed files.
+   -- summary file writing
+   -- new interpolator
    -- Scaling parameters --> must output info on this to the summary file.
+-- CTWind -> major revamp of how this is implimented (talk to Bonnie when we get there) -- new interpolator (not sure if this applies here or not) -- summary file writing